LAW FACULTY APPOINTMENTS

 SELECT MEDIA MENTIONS

-• Mike Fisher, Law Professor Aims to Make Banking System Fair and Accessible for All, UCalgary News (May 18, 2021).
+• Mike Fisher, Law Professor Aims to Make Banking System Fair and Accessible for All, UCalgary News (May 18, 2021) [interviewed on research on fintech and financial inclusion]

 • Aidan Macnab, University of Calgary Launching Fintech Law and Policy Course, CANADIAN LAWYER MAGAZINE (March 6, 2017) [ profile and interview on new course that I created on fintech law and policy for the University of Calgary Faculty of Law).

-• Researcher Works to Help ‘Underbanked’ Canadians Who Fall Between Cracks, UCalgary Today (November 12, 2019).
+• Researcher Works to Help ‘Underbanked’ Canadians Who Fall Between Cracks, UCalgary Today (November 12, 2019) [interviewed on research on fintech and financial inclusion]

 • Paul Vigna, Winklevoss Effort to Self-Regulate Cryptocurrency Gets Members, THE WALL STREET JOURNAL (August 20, 2018) [quoted on factors required for self-regulatory organizations to be successful in the cryptocurrency industry]